schu4276/3601-lab2_client-server/README.md

   - Select "Master" for the Branch.
   - Select "Markdown" for the drop-down.
   - Copy the markdown it provides.
-  - Update the README.md file to swap out the build status image at the top with your own.
+  - Update this README.md file to swap out the build status image at the top with your own.

 Your own forked project is now ready for the magic of continuous integration!